-Iskra Delta, a technology conglomerate, has been summoned from the future to present its covert production at the 34th Ljubljana Biennale of Graphic Arts.
+Iskra Delta, a technology conglomerate, was summoned from the future to present its covert production at the 34th Ljubljana Biennale of Graphic Arts.

 The tentacle of the future patiently pounds on the glass.
 Dense hyperpop vapour rises from the heated planet.
 Reality forks in the glimmers of other possible worlds.
 If you thought that the Slovenian/Yugoslavian computer company, which many saw as having the potential to become a global technological power, went dark after 1989, you are mistaken.
 Iskra Delta will deposit the forms that are already emerging in our midst.
 The future rests with us.

-In the more than 60 years of its existence, the Ljubljana Biennale that was founded in 1955 in the midst of the Cold War, has tirelessly responded to the ever-changing sociopolitical context while rearticulating its own identity and strategies.
+In the more than 60 years of its existence, the Ljubljana Biennale, founded in 1955 in the midst of the Cold War, has tirelessly responded to the ever-changing sociopolitical context while rearticulating its own identity and strategies.
 From the very beginning, it sought to transcend geopolitical polarities, reflecting Yugoslavia’s determination to choose its own path.

 Since Iskra Delta is an entity that resides in the present moment, it is also integrated into current Internet culture, inhabiting the world of pre-existing subcultural phenomena: the world of hyperpop, trash, memes, political compass, squatting Slavs, hipsters, doomers and other phantoms of this generation.

-The exhibition sprawls across the historical building of the International Centre of Graphic Arts and spreads its tentacles into the surrounding park and some venues in the city.
-It showcases existing and commissioned works, and is accompanied by an extensive discursive programme that crosses the boundaries between contemporary art, sociology, politics and literature, as well as the Iskra Delta folder that includes both an exhibition catalogue and a reader with essays that expand on the themes of the Biennale.
+The exhibition sprawled across the historical building of the International Centre of Graphic Arts and spread its tentacles into the surrounding park and some venues in the city.
+It showcased existing and commissioned works, and was accompanied by an extensive discursive programme that crossed the boundaries between contemporary art, sociology, politics and literature, as well as the Iskra Delta folder that includes both an exhibition catalogue and a reader with essays that expand on the themes of the Biennale.